microcosm/KinectV2-OSC/README.md

 ![How to configure IP and port number](config.png)

+You can enter a single IP Address or multiple, separated by commas.

 OSC
 ---
 OSC messages are sent every frame.
 For each detected body, you will get a set of joints: